jacksoncharles/laravel-searchable-endpoints/README.md

-# Laravel/Lumen Searchable Repositories
+# Illuminate Searchable Repositories
 Easy implementation of the [Repository Pattern](https://bosnadev.com/2015/03/07/using-repository-pattern-in-laravel-5/) for Laravel/Lumen.
-In addition to the traditional repository methods there are further methods focused on advanced searching requirements.
+In addition to expected methods there is a further setParameters() method that can be used to build a select query using multidimensional arrays.
+It is specifically designed for advanced searching by an API endpoint.

 ## Installation
 Install with composer.

 ```
-require searchable-laravel-repositories
+require illuminate-searchable-repositories
 ```

 ## Usage
-Extend your repository to use the abtract Repository and implement the RepositoryInterface.
-Then include the "model()" method returning a namespaced string to your associated model.
+Extend your repository to use WebConfection\Repositories\Repository and implement the WebConfection\Repositories\Interfaces\RepositoryInterface.
+Then include the model() method returning a namespaced string to your associated model.

 ```